DDMAL/linkedmusic-website/references.md

 Atarashi, Ray, Takuro Sone, Yu Komohara, Manabu Tsukada, Takashi Kasuya, Hiraku Okumura, Masahiro Ikeda, and Hiroshi Esaki.
 2018.
 “The Software Defined Media Ontology for Music Events.”
 In *Proceedings of the 1st International Workshop on Semantic Applications for Audio and Music*, 15–23.
 Monterey CA USA: ACM. https://doi.org/10.1145/3243907.3243915.

+Ayala, Brenda Reyes, Qiufeng Du, and Juyi Han.
+2022.
+“Detecting Content Drift on the Web Using Web Archives and Textual Similarity.”
+In *Proceedings of the Workshops and Doctoral Consortium of the 26th International Conference on Theory and Practice of Digital Libraries*, 9.
+Padua, Italy: CEUR Workshop Proceedings. https://ceur-ws.org/Vol-3246/10_Paper3.pdf.

 Baca, Murtha.
 2003.
 “Practical Issues in Applying Metadata Schemas and Controlled Vocabularies to Cultural Heritage Information.” *Cataloging & Classification Quarterly* 36 (3–4):47–55. https://doi.org/10.1300/J104v36n03_05.

 Baca, Murtha, and Melissa Gill.
 2015.
 "Encoding Multilingual Knowledge